arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 In essence, SAI offers greater flexibility than I2S, catering to a broader range of audio system configurations.

-The pins used in the Portenta Hat Carrier for the SAI protocol are the following, implementing in a simple and effective manner:
+The pins used in the Portenta Hat Carrier for the SAI protocol are the following:

 | **Pin number** | **Silkscreen** | **Portenta HD Standard Pin** | **High-Density Pin** | **Interface** |
 |:--------------:|:--------------:|:----------------------------:|:--------------------:|:-------------:|